Metallome

-An alternative definition of "metallomes" as metalloproteins or any other metal-containing biomolecules, and "metallomics" as a study of such biomolecules.
+An alternative definition of "metallomes" as metalloproteins or any other metal-containing biomolecules, and "metallomics" is a study of such biomolecules.

 Metallointeractome

 In the study of metallomes the transcriptome, proteome and the metabolome constitutes the whole metallome.
 A study of the metallome is done to arrive at the metallointeractome.

 Metallotranscriptome

 The metallotranscriptome can be defined as the map of the entire transcriptome in the presence of biologically or environmentally relevant concentrations of an essential or toxic metal, respectively.
 The metallometabolome constitutes the complete pool of small metabolites in a cell at any given time.
 This gives rise to the whole metallointeractome and knowledge of this is important in comparative metallomics dealing with toxicity and drug discovery.